M64DiamondStar/M64DiamondStar/README.md

-- 👋 Hi, I’m @M64DiamondStar
+- 👋 Hi, I’m M64
-- 👀 I’m interested in coding, especially in Kotlin and Java.
-And anime heheh
+- 📚 I study Computer Science at KU Leuven in Belgium
-- 🌱 I’m currently learning Kotlin
+- 🌱 My favorite language is Kotlin
 - 📫 How to reach me: @m64_ on Discord!

 <!---